 I will admit that I have fallen behind on EVERYTHING!
-I have two books to write and I have not added any chapters since April.
-I do have reasons, but I can not use them to justify it.
+I have two books to write and I have not added any new chapters since April.
+I do have reasons, but I cannot use them to justify it.
 I also do not blog regularly.
 I’m trying to, but there’s just too much in my head at the moment.
 How do I explain everything?
 But then again, I’m a writer.
 Actually, I recently had an interview, and the person was interested in my writing style.
 It was such an interesting discussion!
 I write in various style – journalism, author, blogger, poet – so I just classify myself as a writer.
 Though that was the thing.
 I broke it down.
-There are different writing styles in journalism, is fictional writing, even in poetry!
+There are different writing styles in journalism, in fictional writing, even in poetry!
 It was just crazy.
 Trust me, it did NOT seem like an interview.
 I guess he was trying to make me aware of my skills.
 He also gave me advice and tips – this is where I touch on tutoring.
 Or should I say that it brings me nicely on to my next topic?

 Tutoring…oh the lovely sweet amazing kids!
 I love the children I tutor!
 So many different personalities and you learn a lot from them alone!
 But the best thing is, they learn from you!
-Imagine that explaining a child how to divide fractions or work out the circumference of a circle, and they actually LEARN and memorise it….you get this weird feeling.
+Imagine when explaining to a child how to divide fractions or work out the circumference of a circle, and they actually LEARN and memorise it….you get this weird feeling.
 Feel content!
 Then you tell them ‘Oh, don’t tell anyone, but I’m an author.’
 Then its the respect you receive from the children.
 It’s just another level.

 Trust me, you understand, even if you do not experience it.